 This isn’t the first time we’ve faced abuses like this, both in our nation’s history and from this administration.
 And just as we’ve done before, everyday Americans will rise up, speak out, and fight back.
 This is a fight for our values, our communities, and our nation’s soul.
 Our future depends on the success of our immigrant friends and neighbors, and if we reject this dangerous public charge rule and embrace policies that help immigrants and their families succeed, we all win.

 Want to learn more about this rule change and what you can do?
 Join the Protecting Immigrant Families campaign.
 Also, let your elected representatives in Washington, DC know you want them to take action.
-Contact our director of community organizing, Maggie Gómez, for more information.
+Contact our deputy director, Maggie Gómez, for more information.